Bhaktisiddhanta Sarasvati: Publishing

-As per popular stories, Gaurakishora Dasa Babaji on several occasions dissuaded Bhaktisiddhanta from visiting Calcutta, referring to the large imperial city as "the universe of Kali" (kalira brahmanda) – a standard understanding among Vaishnava ascetics.
-However, in 1913 Bhaktisiddhanta established a printing press in Calcutta, and called it bhagavat-yantra ("God's machine") and began to publish medieval Vaishnava texts in Bengali, such as the Chaitanya Charitamrita by Krishnadasa Kaviraja, supplemented with his own commentary.
-This marked Bhaktisiddhanta's commitment to leave no modern facilities unused in the propagation of Gaudiya Vaishnavism, and his new focus on printing and distributing religious literature.
-Bhaktisiddhanta's new determination stemmed from an instruction that he received in 1910 from Bhaktivinoda in a personal letter:
+According to several accounts, Gaurakishora Dasa Babaji on multiple occasions dissuaded Bhaktisiddhanta from visiting Calcutta, referring to the large imperial city as "the universe of Kali" (kalira brahmanda) – a standard understanding among Vaishnava ascetics.
+However, in 1913 Bhaktisiddhanta established a printing press in Calcutta and named it bhagavat-yantra ("God's machine"), beginning to publish medieval Vaishnava texts in Bengali, such as the Chaitanya Charitamrita by Krishnadasa Kaviraja, supplemented with his own commentary.
+This marked Bhaktisiddhanta's new focus on printing and distributing religious literature.
+Bhaktisiddhanta's publications stemmed from an instruction that he received in 1910 from Bhaktivinoda in a personal letter:

-Sarasvati! ...Because pure devotional conclusions are not being preached, all kinds of superstitions and bad concepts are being called devotion by such pseudo-sampradayas as sahajiya and atibari.
-Please always crush these anti-devotional concepts by preaching pure devotional conclusions and by setting an example through your personal conduct. ...Please try very hard to make sure that the service to Sri Mayapur will become a permanent thing and will become brighter and brighter every day.
-The real service to Sri Mayapur can be done by acquiring printing presses, distributing devotional books, and sankirtan – preaching.
-Please do not neglect to serve Sri Mayapur or to preach for the sake of your own reclusive bhajan. ...I had a special desire to preach the significance of such books as Srimad Bhagavatam, Sat Sandarbha, and Vedanta Darshan.
+Sarasvati! ...
+The real service to Sri Mayapur can be done by acquiring printing presses, distributing devotional books, and sankirtan–preaching ...
+I had a special desire to preach the significance of such books as Srimad Bhagavatam, Sat Sandarbha, and Vedanta Darshan.
 You have to accept that responsibility.
 Sri Mayapur will prosper if you establish an educational institution there.
-Never make any effort to collect knowledge or money for your own enjoyment.
-Only to serve the Lord will you collect these things.
-Never engage in bad association, either for money or for some self-interest.
 (Note: The original letter was never recovered; however, Bhaktisiddhanta quoted these instructions by Bhaktivinoda, apparently considering them as seminal for his mission, in a 1926 letter thus: